Compressed Federated Reinforcement Learning with a Generative Model: Experiments

-\paragraph{Impact of Federated Parameter $\beta$ and Learning Rate $\eta$.} Figure \ref{beta_Map4} and \ref{eta_Map4} demonstrate the trade-off between the convergence speed and solution accuracy when adjusting $\eta$ and $\beta$.
+Figure \ref{beta_Map4} and \ref{eta_Map4} demonstrate the trade-off between the convergence speed and solution accuracy when adjusting $\eta$ and $\beta$.
 Increasing $\eta$ improves the speed while worsening the accuracy, as confirmed by Theorem~\ref{thm:DirectComp} and~\ref{thm:Errorfeedback} (see Figure~\ref{eta_Map4}).
 Not captured by our theory, adjusting $\beta$ shows the same trade-off as $\eta$ as shown by Figure \ref{beta_Map4}.
 Changes in $\eta$ affect residual error higher than adjustments in $\beta$, as supported by our non-asymptotic results emphasizing the dependency of most error terms on $\eta$.
 Finally, thanks to its error-feedback mechanism, \topk ~shows greater robustness than \sparsifiedk ~to these parameter tunings.